nicholaswmin/fsm/README.md

 > a [finite-state machine][fsm]

 > A finite-state machine is a mathematical model of computation.
 > It is an abstract machine that can be in exactly one of a finite number of
-> states at any given time.
+> *states* at any given time.
+The change from one state to another is called a
-> The change from one state to another is called a transition.
+> *transition*.

 ## Install